enderfree/EVM/README.md

 # How does this mod work?
 Jaw
-- Added field mawSize.
-This is used to see if you can swallow this creature whole. (there is an option to ignore this part)
+- ~~Added field mawSize.
+This is used to see if you can swallow this creature whole. (there is an option to ignore this part)~~
+This was removed to confugure like from [Predators Swallow](https://steamcommunity.com/workshop/filedetails/?id=3163169357)

 Stomach<br/>
 Added the following fields.